Rewards in Heaven

-ne of the things I feel I have picked up from the Holy Spirit is that it will really be “worth your while” to fully surrender your entire life over to God the Father and go with His call on your life rather than you deciding what you are going to do with your life.
+One of the things I feel I have picked up from the Holy Spirit is that it will really be “worth your while” to fully surrender your entire life over to God the Father and go with His call on your life rather than you deciding what you are going to do with your life.

-The reason for this is that there will be some incredible rewards being given out in heaven for those who are willing to do good works for the Lord while living down here on this earth.
+The reason for this is that there will be some incredible rewards in Heaven being given out in heaven for those who are willing to do good works for the Lord while living down here on this earth.

-Good works will not get us into heaven, as the Bible specifically tells us that we can only be saved by grace through our faith in Jesus Christ.
 But being willing to do good works for the Lord in this life will bring us certain types of rewards as you will see in the Scripture verses I will list in this article.

-As I have said numerous times in many of our other articles, each Christian must make a big personal decision as to how they will live their life on this earth.
 You can either choose to fully surrender your entire life over to God the Father and let Him decide what your divine destiny is going to be in this life, or you can choose to do things your own way and completely run your own life.

 Most Christians take the latter approach.
 They do not ask God what their vocations or jobs should be in this life.
 They do not ask God who they should be marrying in this life.
 They do not ask God what their real goals and aspirations should be in this life.
-In fact, the only time they really approach God is when they get in some kind of trouble and they then need some type of miracle from God to get them bailed out of a bad situation.

 Most people do not like to be told what to do, how to do it, or how to get to where they are going.
 They want the pride and challenge of trying to do everything on their own without any of God’s help or guidance.